Charitable Estate Planning

 • Gifts from retirement plans: Retirement plan assets can be a practical source from which to make a gift to Stetson Law.
 Unlike many other types of investment accounts, amounts withdrawn from retirement accounts can be taxable to you and eventually to your heirs if left to them.

-If you are over 70½ and are required to take withdrawals from and IRA or other qualified retirement account, you may want to consider making a gift to the College of Law using all or a portion of your mandatory withdrawal amount.
-Giving in this way may result in little or no tax impact when you report the amount withdrawn along with an offsetting deduction.
+If you are over 72 and are required to take withdrawals from an IRA or other qualified retirement account, you may want to consider making a gift to the College of Law using all or a portion of your mandatory withdrawal amount.
+Giving in this way may result in little or no tax impact when you report the amount withdrawn.

 If you would like to specify that Stetson Law is to receive a certain amount or percentage of your estate, particular assets, or the remainder of your estate after providing for heirs, please see examples of suggested Bequest Language (PDF).

-• Gifts that provide income for you or others: There are also a number of ways to make gifts today that provide you or others with increased income, current and future tax savings and other benefits for your lifetime or other period of time your choose.
+• Gifts that provide income for you or others: There are also a number of ways to make gifts today that provide you or others with increased income, current and future tax savings, and other benefits for your lifetime or another period of time your choose.
+These include charitable gift annuities and charitable remainder trusts.

 The purpose of the above content is to provide general gift, estate, and financial planning information.
 It is not intended as legal, accounting, or other professional advice.
 For assistance in planning charitable gifts with tax and other financial implications, the services of appropriate advisors should be obtained.
 Consult an attorney for advice if your plans require revision of a will or other legal document.
 Tax deductions vary based on applicable federal discount rates, which can change on a monthly basis.
 Some opportunities may not be available in all states.